Cyann-30/AWS-TodoList/README.md

-# React + Vite
+# Todo List

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal Todoo List.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+You can add and remove input tasks.

+Link to my S3 bucket that doesn't work : http://cyannbucket.s3-website-eu-west-1.amazonaws.com/